 Thanks for checking out re: charity.
 This blog/site was started as a way to vent about issues and share ideas to improve the sector.
 As time went on I discovered that there is some value and need for a place to share some new thoughts and thinking around charity, fundraising, marketing, story telling and more.
-This video from Dan Pallotta is a great starting point for why we need to start changing the conversation around the nonprofit sector.
+This video from Dan Pallotta is a great starting point for why we need to start changing the conversation about the nonprofit sector.

 Who Am I?

 I studied Business and Economics as an undergrad before going on to get my Masters of Nonprofit Administration from North Park University in Chicago, Illinois.
 Spent a few years as the Director of Resource Development at a start-up nonprofit in Chicago called Spark Ventures and then for Opportunity International Canada as the National Director, Marketing & Communications.
-I am a member of the Association of Fundraising Professionals (AFP) in Vancouver an am an adjunct professor at the School of Business and Nonprofit Management at my Alma Mater.

 In 2015, I started my own company, The Josephson Group, to do consulting and unique projects like founding a creative, fundraising and strategy agency, now called Shift Agency, and an online advertising company, Nonprofit Supply Co.
 I did this after working in technology for companies Chimp and Peer Giving, trying to make charitable giving a part of everyday life, when I saw a need to help companies and causes shift their thinking as it relates to raising capital that can do more good in our world.

 Robert Kain is a retired fundraiser currently living in San Jose, California.
 Leveraging his four decades of nonprofit and fundraising experience, Robert loves to test and review different types of nonprofit software.
 He currently writes about trends and top platforms for reCharity.
 In his personal life, Robert loves taking his dog to the beach and volunteers at Meals on Wheels.